mariaaraujovitoria/SinglePairedPhonemes/README.md

 # SinglePairedPhonemes
-Decode single and paired phonemes with fMRI at 7T
+This repository contains MATLAB and SPM12 scripts to decode single and paired phonemes with the BOLD signal of fMRI at 7T